christophe-rd/wildchrokie/notes/notesCookieScaping.md

 Confident
 ####BETPOP GR5B P12
 Microscope: check the outer rings to make sure they are false.
 Looked up and will resand.
+Microscoped: no reason to exclude outer ring even though looking back it seems false, I did 2 whole rounds of it and it seems like real ring with thin but defined ring boundary.
 ####BETPOP GR3 P16
 Only 4 rings.
 They are well defined and the cookies is very symmetrical.
 #### BETPOP_GR_5C_P12